Knowledge base

 - Click on the Manage button under Advanced Settings:

-- Review the website information under the General, PHP / Apache and PHP Extensions tabs:
+- Take note of the Web site information under the General, PHP / Apache and PHP Extensions tabs:

 - Click on the back arrow in the left sidebar.

-- Click on Databases in the left sidebar to get the version of MySQL for the web hosting:
+- Click on Databases in the left sidebar to get the MySQL version of the Web hosting:

 Preamble